otobrglez/LetterPrint/README.md

 > It uses Windows Printing API so don't expect it to run on anything but Windows.

-**I wrote this application in 2008 as part of my collage assignment.**
+**I wrote this application in 2008 as part of my college assignment.**

 Tools used: